IkarosKappler/plotboilerplate/README.md

  * Make ellipses rotatable.
  * Write better viewport/viewbox export.
 Some viewers do not understand the current format.
 Refactor BoundingBox2 for this?
  * Add arcs?
+ * The click-/tap-area scales with the canvas- and CSS-scale.
+It should have fixed size.

 ### Known bugs